 How to Fertilize Ninebark

-Ninebark is a hardy, drought tolerant plant that can grow in less than desirable conditions such as rocky or clay-like soil.
-An annual application of a balanced granular fertilizer in the spring is all this shrub needs for the entire growing season.
-Apply the feeding in early spring, just after the leaves appear.
+Ninebark is a hardy, drought-tolerant plant that can grow in challenging conditions such as rocky or clay-like soil.
+An annual topdressing of compost or well-rotted manure in the spring is all this shrub needs for the entire growing season.
+If the soil is particularly poor, apply a balanced fertilizer in early spring, just after the leaves appear.
 Spread the fertilizer around the base of the plant three inches away from the trunk.
 Water well after applying, avoiding the foliage.
-Do not fertilize in the fall or winter months.
-This is the time the plant goes dormant.
-Feeding will encourage new growth that can be damaged by frost.

 Best Time To Fertilize Ninebark